 Blood is not only a symbol of death—in the Old Testament it is also a symbol of life (Leviticus 17:14).
 Just as the body of Christ (represented by bread) is now visible in the church, the life of Christ (represented by wine) is also visible in his church—through his love in us expressed in good actions.

-True, the church does not perfectly reflect the life of Christ.
+The church does not perfectly reflect the life of Christ.
 We have sins and shortcomings.
 The promises are not yet fully realized—but they are sure and certain promises—guaranteed for us by the death and resurrection of Jesus Christ.
-The church is where Christ is working not only to preach the gospel, but also to change the hearts of the people who bear witness to his power to forgive, cleanse and transform sinners, which we all are.
+The church is where Christ is working not only to preach the gospel, but also to change the hearts of the people who bear witness to his power to forgive, cleanse and transform sinners.

 When we take the bread, accepting the bodily sacrifice of Jesus for us, we are also accepting his visible body in the world today—the church.
-And when we take the wine, we accept not only his forgiveness, but also his promise to change our hearts.
+When we take the wine, we accept not only his forgiveness, but also his promise to change our hearts.